Create a custom task sequence with Configuration Manager

 For a list of available task sequence steps, see Task sequence steps.

-For more information about how to edit a task sequence, see Edit a task sequence.
+For more information about how to edit a task sequence, see Use the task sequence editor.

-Most often you will use task sequences to automate tasks for operating system deployment, but you can create a custom task sequence to automate a variety of tasks.
-For more information, see Create a task sequence for non-operating system deployments.
+Most often you'll use task sequences to automate tasks for OS deployment, but you can create a custom task sequence to automate different kinds of tasks.
+For more information, see Create a task sequence for non-OS deployments.